hbowie/practopians/content/blog/hbowie/Developmental Levels as Evolving Social Structures.md

 Title:  Developmental Levels as Evolving Social Structures

-Tags: cultural evolution, integral

 Author: Herb Bowie

 Date:   10 Jan 2016

+Status: 6 - Published

+Tags:   cultural evolution, integral

 Teaser:

 As human society has evolved over the centuries, we have developed different types of social structures.
 None of the later structures  replace earlier ones, yet each new structure has been devised in order to confer some new sort of evolutionary advantage to our species -- in other words, to help us survive and thrive more effectively.

 It's important to consider each of these structural patterns from two important perspectives.